How To Design A Fun Kids’ Bedroom

 - Everything in its place

 Defined spaces and features can help keep kids on track.
 For older kids, set aside a homework space where they can spread out their books and papers.
 Get a strong light to illuminate the space at night, and situate it near natural light for daytime studies.
 Help them practice good sleep hygiene by making sure that the bed doesn’t need to do double duty as toy storage and play space, and install appropriate window dressings for the design and their needs.
 Shutters are a good option for limiting nighttime light, and you can easily find a DIY shutter guide to install them yourself.
-Toy storage is just as important as clothes storage.
+Toy storage is just as important as dress storage.
 Make it cute and easy to use so that you can insist on no excuses when they need to clean up their rooms.

 - Plan for growth